-Guardian ad litem is a person whom the court appoints to act as an independent investigator and make recommendations as to what solutions would be in the best interests of a child or person with a disability in a case that involves them.
+A guardian ad litem is appointed by the court on behalf of a child or person with a disability to represent their best interests in a legal proceeding.
 Guardian means a person who acts to protect or help someone.
 Ad litem means for the lawsuit.

-An attorney, on the other hand, represents a party in the case, a parent or the child.
-He or she is acting as a legal advocate on behalf of the person he or she is representing.
-The attorney’s job is to convince the court that the living arrangement his or her client wants, be it the child or parent, is the right one.
+The attorney is acting as a legal advocate on behalf of the person he or she is representing.
+The attorney works to convince the court that the living arrangement his or her client wants, be it the child or the parent, is the right one.
 An attorney serves the client’s agenda.